A Conditional GAN for Tabular Data Generation with Probabilistic Sampling of Latent Subspaces: Experiments

 \subsection{Datasets and Models}

-This part of the study was designed with the aim of demonstrating the effectiveness of \ganname{} with highly reliable experiments.
-In this context, we utilized multiple well-established sources of tabular datasets, including the UCI Machine Learning repository\footnote{ \url{https://archive.ics.uci.edu}}, Kaggle\footnote{ \url{https://www.kaggle.com/datasets}}, and Keel\footnote{ \url{https://sci2s.ugr.es/keel/imbalanced.php}}.
-From these sources, we selected \numdatasets{} diverse datasets with the aim of covering multiple scenarios, like binary/multiclass classification and combinations of numerical with categorical features.
-The basic characteristics of these datasets are reported in Table \ref{tab:ds}.
+This part of the study was designed to evaluate the performance of \ganname{} with reliable and reproducible experiments.
+In this context, we utilized multiple well-established sources of tabular datasets, such as Keel\footnote{ \url{https://sci2s.ugr.es/keel/imbalanced.php}}, Kaggle\footnote{ \url{https://www.kaggle.com/datasets}}, and the UCI Machine Learning repository\footnote{ \url{https://archive.ics.uci.edu}}.
+From these sources, we selected \numdatasets{} diverse datasets with the aim of covering multiple scenarios, like binary/multiclass classification and combinations of numeric with categorical features.
+The characteristics of these datasets are reported in Table \ref{tab:ds}.